-The National COVID-19 Health and Research Advisory Committee was established in April 2020 to provide advice on Australia’s health response to the COVID-19 pandemic to the Commonwealth Chief Medical Officer.
+The National COVID-19 Health and Research Advisory Committee was established to provide advice on Australia's health response to the COVID-19 pandemic to the Commonwealth Chief Medical Officer.

-Members of the Committee have been selected to provide a range of expertise and perspectives, and include:
+Members of the Committee were selected to provide a range of expertise and perspectives, and included:

 - respected community leaders and parliamentarians

-- clinicians and researchers from a variety of disciplines (infectious disease, public health, emergency response, hospital care, primary care, social science and bioethics), and
+- clinicians and researchers from a variety of disciplines (infectious disease, public health, emergency response, hospital care, primary care, social science and bioethics)

-- persons able to represent the voices of older people, people with disability, Aboriginal and Torres Strait Islander people, younger people and people with mental health concerns.
+- persons that represented the voices of older people, people with disability, Aboriginal and Torres Strait Islander people, younger people and people with mental health concerns.

-The membership includes representation from all states and territories and from rural and remote Australia.
+The membership included representation from all states and territories and from rural and remote Australia.

 Professor Michael Kidd AM is the Principal Medical Advisor and Deputy Chief Medical Officer with the Australian Government Department of Health, and Professor of Primary Care Reform at The Australian National University in Canberra.
 He has over 30 years’ experience working as a general practitioner in urban and rural locations across Australia.
 He is a past president of the Royal Australian College of General Practitioners and a past member of the Council of the National Health and Medical Research Council.
 He has research expertise in primary care policy, digital health, chronic disease management, communicable diseases, preventive care, mental health, medical education, and safety and quality in primary care.